Checking SSD Compatibility with Your Motherboard

 SATA drives

-Serial ATA (SATA) is older and often seen in the 2.5-inch and 3.5-inch drives.
-The newest version, SATA III, can transfer data up to 6 Gb/s.
-If you have SATA ports on your motherboard, a SATA SSD should work.
-But, plugging a SATA III drive into a SATA II port will slow it down.
+Serial ATA (SATA) is older and mostly found in 2.5-inch and 3.5-inch drives.
+SATA III, the latest, moves data up to 6 Gb/s.
+If your motherboard has SATA ports, a SATA SSD should work.
+But using a SATA III drive in a SATA II port will slow it down to SATA II speeds.

 SATA 2.5 vs 3.5 Drives